nhsconnect/integration-adaptors/mhs/README.md

 Before sending these requests, you will need to create a setting.json file as described in [README](../rest-client/README.md).

-Before sending requests directly to the inbound service, set 'MHS_INBOUND_USE_SSL: false' in .yaml inbound configuration file.
+Before sending requests directly to the inbound service, you will need to switch off ssl by setting 'MHS_INBOUND_USE_SSL: false' in .yaml inbound configuration file.
+It is necessary to send requests to inbound without ssl.

 #### "Async Express Pattern Message  - Synchronous Response"